ReproNim/module-reproducible-basics/_episodes/03-packages.md

 available software in the released version of Debian work correctly together.
 If multiple versions were allowed and be present, including possibly newer ones, it would be impossible to provide such a guarantee.
 However, more recent versions of the package often need to be installed.
-For this purpose , [Debian backports](http://backports.debian.org) provide an APT repository for stable releases of Debian with some package versions brought from Debian testing.
+For this purpose, [Debian backports](http://backports.debian.org) provide an APT repository for stable releases of Debian with some package versions brought from Debian testing.
 Enabling a backports APT repository makes it possible to install more recent versions of packages